-Generally the removable earth links providing test access to the cable sheath(s) and SVL's will be located in link boxes close to the cable ends, however in multiple cross bonded systems additional link boxes and SVL's may be located along the cable route.
+Generally, the removable earth links providing test access to the cable sheath(s) and SVL's will be located in link boxes close to the cable ends, however in multiple cross bonded systems additional link boxes and SVL's may be located along the cable route.

-A circuit outage will be required under Electricity North West Electricity Safety Rules, policy and procedures to test both oversheath(s) and SVL's; under no circumstances must any attempt be made to test oversheaths or voltage limiters whilst the circuit is live.
-Clause 4.6 of Engineering Recommendation C55/4 1989 specifies the following tests:
+A circuit outage will be required under Electricity North West Distribution Safety Rules, policy and procedures to test both oversheath(s) and SVL's; under no circumstances must any attempt be made to test oversheaths or voltage limiters whilst the circuit is live.
+Engineering Recommendation C55/6 2022 specifies the following tests: